Crack and Crime in Farmington

 “OK.
 Come have a smoke with me?”

-I stopped and quickly talked about our plan to leave with our companions on our way outside.
+On the way out, I stopped and quickly related our plan to leave with our companions.
 It was agreed all around.

 Out front, I lit Tina’s cigarette and then my own.
 We were only alone for a few moments before the thing Tina seemed to want to avoid happened.
 The older guy with the scraggly white beard who’d been eying her stumbled outside to join us.